SouthernMethodistUniversity/coding/README.md

 # R

-“R is a general-purpose programming language that is suitable for a wide variety of core tasks in the digital humanities.
+R is a general-purpose programming language that is suitable for a wide variety of core tasks in the digital humanities.
 Learning R fundamentals is a gateway to analyzing data, creating visualizations, composing interactive websites, scraping the internet, and engaging in distant reading of texts.
 This session in R fundamentals also introduces essential computing concepts such as [data types, iteration, input/output, control structures, and importing libraries].
 This session will serve as a basis for later sessions in databases, natural language processing, and working with APIs.

 We will do this by [LEARNING OBJECTIVES: LIST ALL THE THINGS WE WILL Learn to DO].